katebrenner/JavaCarGame/README.md

 ## Challenges:
-* time constraints- would have liked to impliment more features with more time
+* time constraints- would have liked to implement more features with more time

 ![Alt Text](https://media.giphy.com/media/fHujAsHXsHof1EcjvN/giphy.gif)